localstack/snowflake-docs/content/en/user-guide/accounts/index.md

 You can specify any account name when connecting to the Snowflake emulator.
 If you don't, all resources will be managed by the default `test` account.

+Depending on the Snowflake Driver you choose, you can pass `account` accordingly.

-### Connect using Snowflake Connector for Python
+### Connect using Snowflake Connection Object

-To connect to a specific account using the Snowflake Connector for Python, you can pass the `account` parameter in the connection object:
+If the Snowflake driver provides a connection object, you can pass the `account` parameter in the connection object.

+Example using the Snowflake Connector for Python:

 ```python
 sf_conn_obj = sf.connect(